cis3296s25/TUQuiet/README.md

 THEN

 Open the new TUQuiet folder in an IDE.
-This has only been tested in Visual Studio Code, but should work in other IDEs which can run Java and ReactJS.
+This has only been tested in Visual Studio Code, but should work in other IDEs which can run Maven projects and ReactJS.

 Open a new terminal, and run this command:
 ```